 Before going into more drawn-out time-consuming options, it’s always worth looking at the obvious first.

-Images are the easiest thing to send — they can be compressed with a zip program, and you can reduce the picture quality slightly to drop the file size even more.
-WhatsApp has a built-in function where you can specify that images should be sent at a lower quality.
+Images are the easiest thing to send — you can compress them with a zip program and reduce the picture quality slightly to drop the file size even more.
+WhatsApp has a built-in function where you can specify that it should send images at a lower quality.

 Now select the quality of the media to be uploaded.
 Data Saver will likely give you the biggest savings.